We hear it all the time:

 “Finding the right events technology is key.
 That’s why we built Bevy Virtual — to create virtual events that would actually build community.
 For our internal event, I needed to enlist some outside help.
 So, I turned to a vendor called Team Building, and it was SO MUCH FUN!
 They mailed out s’mores kits, hosted a scavenger hunt, and told scary stories.
 It was a great event and spirits were high!” – Ann-Marie Pawlicki Dinkel Event Manager at Bevy

-RSVP for CMX’s Winter Soiree on Bevy Virtual for even more examples of virtual social events in action!
+Check out CMX’s Winter Soiree on Bevy Virtual for even more examples of virtual social events in action!

 5. Create Space for Recognition